Aero-Horsepower & Drag Loss Calculator

 You are at the mercy of the elements so to call it a crap shoot is correct.
 Get lucky once and then years afterwards zero success...has happened to lots of people.
 Best get the money photo shots.

 In 1992 we put Henry Louie and Fred Wiley into the 200 mph club (Red Hat) on their first try on our Turbo GSXRs...They thought it was easy.
-It isn't....It's all preparation, testing, and luck.
+It isn't....It's all preparation, 5000 miles of testing, and luck.

 Rubber